NEW: WVU Quantum Summer School, May 2025 Details Coming Soon!!!!

 Overview

-Light-matter interactions are central to a diverse range of physical phenomena that underpin light emission, detection and modulation.
-Moreover, the application of these photonic process in novel materials is expanding the types of interactions and potential device functionality.
-Photonic devices are used throughout modern technology from imaging to automation, from astronomy to medicine, and everything in between.
+Light-matter interactions are central to the physical and life sciences by providing a framework for energy and information transfer through the absorption, emission and modulation of electromagnetic radiation.
+Moreover, the wide range of variables associated with the light and matter provide endless possibilities for tailoring interactions and potential device functionality.
+For example, p hotonic devices are used throughout modern technology from imaging to automation, from astronomy to medicine, and everything in between.
 Consequently, the science of light-matter interactions continues to revolutionize society, and its study can lead to careers that pursue fundamental questions and/or develop the next optical/photonics tool.
-The increased optical integration in technology is growing the photonics industry, which currently has an underdeveloped workforce.
+The increased optical integration in technology is growing the photonics industry, which currently has an underdeveloped workforce .
 Fantastic opportunities exist for those with optical training; hence, it is a great time to explore light-matter interactions.

 The Ultrafast Nanophotonics Group uses short-pulsed laser light to excite, probe and control bulk and nanostructured solids.
-Our missions are to explore light-matter interactions of nanophotonic materials and devices, and to develop tools for the study of condensed matter physics.
-In particular, the light-pulses are sufficiently short to probe the dynamics of electronic phenomena on their own time scale.
+Our missions are to explore light-matter interactions in nanophotonic materials and devices, and to develop tools for studying condensed matter physics.
+In particular, the light-pulses are sufficiently short to probe the dynamics of electronic phenomena on their native time scale.
 By combining ultrafast and ultrasmall, we are able to probe quantum-mechanical processes.
-Through collaboration, we address problems in physics, chemistry, engineering and materials science.
+Through collaboration, we address problems in physics, chemistry, engineering, materials science and neuroscience.
 The group works on projects that fall in the categories of ultrafast dynamics, coherent phenomena, and nonlinear optics.
 In these broad categories, highlights of the group's success include:

 Facilities